react-boilerplate/react-boilerplate/docs/general/debugging.md

 ```

 You can read more in [Live edit and debug your React apps directly from VS Code — without leaving the editor 🔥 🎉🎈](https://medium.com/front-end-hacking/live-edit-and-debug-your-react-apps-directly-from-vs-code-without-leaving-the-editor-3da489ed905f)

+**Note**: There's currently a [known problem](https://github.com/react-boilerplate/react-boilerplate/pull/1698) with source maps and VS Code.
+You can change your webpack config to use `inline-source-map` and the issue should be resolved.

 ## Debugging with WebStorm